 By this stage people were looking.
 Being the typical saleswoman, she said in a loud voice "Now would you like something to stir the paint with sir.
 I'm sure you will be able to find something here over in this glass cabinet" as a big grin appeared on her face.

-Yeah right… Well I raced back to the job had a good laugh with my painter and what do you know they worked perfectly.
+Yeah right… Well I raced back to the job, had a good laugh with my painter and what do you know they worked perfectly.
 Job all finished, packed the gear away and left.
-Hey I said to my workmate “What did you do with the packet the stockings were in?”
-He replied he left it on top off the builder’s rubbish.
-“Oh no, we have to go back and get it.”
-Can you imagine what the office staff, let alone what the builders, would have thought we were getting up to when they saw a sexy stocking packet with a naked women on it and they knew there were only a couple of painters (males) working alone?”
+"Hey" I said to my workmate "what did you do with the packet the stockings were in?"
+He replied he'd left it on top off the builder's rubbish.
+"Oh no, we have to go back and get it."
+Can you imagine what the office staff, let alone what the builders, would have thought we were getting up to when they saw a sexy stocking packet with a naked woman on it and they knew there were only a couple of painters (males) working alone?
 The mind boggles.

 He's a winner